Funerals can be simple or elaborate, and differ by religious requirements.

 The information above is provided for general information purposes only and you are encouraged to make your own enquiries and seek independent advice where applicable.

-If the family opts to have the deceased undergo embalming, please refer to the list of licensed funeral parlours with embalming facilities.
-Funeral parlours with embalming facilities are licensed by the National Environment Agency (NEA), so as to uphold environmental hygiene standards.
+In selecting a funeral services provider, families that opt to have their loved ones’ body embalmed can refer to this list of licensed funeral parlours with embalming facilities.
+Funeral parlours with embalming facilities are licensed by the National Environment Agency, so as to uphold environmental hygiene standards.

 Decide on the location and duration of the funeral wake.
 Wakes can be held at a funeral parlour, void deck, or house for example.